rodumani/CS374/dp7/dp7.md

 4. When people sent a new mail with a file, most people have had trouble finding the file they sent.
 (P3, P5)
 * High
-* First, we're going to show the sent mail when sending a new mail for a feedback of sending a mail.
-On the mail detail page, people could see what file they've sent and add a new tag on it.
+* First, We are going to add a link to the sent mail at the toast("Your mail has been sent").
-* On the other hand, we thought as the list of tags is not properly arranged by their characteristics, people got in trouble when finding a file as they were confused which button to click on the files page.
-So we classify the basic buttons like 'Add', 'Unclassified', and other added tags and re-arrange them.
+* On the other hand, we thought the list of tags is not properly composed.
+Some users got in trouble to find a button to click to find a file at the files page during Task 3.
+So we'll recompose the default buttons (e.g. 'Add', 'Unclassified'), and other user-created tags.

 5. We cannot create a new tag on sent / inbox mail view.
 (P5)
 * High